SeyoungKimLab/Ornaments/README.md

 brew install cmake
 ```

-Then, run:
+Then, run

 ```
 cmake ..
 make
 ```

-An executable should be built with the name _ornaments/build/src/ornaments_.
+An executable will be built with the path/name _ornaments/build/src/ornaments_.
 If you would rather install the software
-in your home directory, rather than the above, you should run:
+in your home directory, rather than the above, you should run
 ```
 cmake .. -DCMAKE_INSTALL_PREFIX:PATH=$HOME
 make install
 ```

-which will build an executable at _$HOME/bin/ornaments_.
+This will build an executable at _$HOME/bin/ornaments_.

 ## Data
-Example transcriptome files and gene annotation files necessary for the scripts can be found [here](https://www.gencodegenes.org/human/).
+Example transcriptome files and gene annotation files necessary for the helper scripts can be found [here](https://www.gencodegenes.org/human/).

 You can download a list of variant files [here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20201028_3202_phased/).
-The files of interest are the .vcf.gz files which contain a list of all the phased variants, separated by chromosome.
+The files of interest are the .vcf.gz files that contain a list of all the phased variants, separated by chromosome.

 For convenience, we have included a set of example files in the _examples_ folder, which we will use in the workflow examples below.

 ## Setting up the dependencies
-In order to run __Ornaments__, you need to have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.
+In order to run Ornaments, you need to have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.
 Once you have installed conda, install the [biopython](https://anaconda.org/conda-forge/biopython) and [gtfparse](https://anaconda.org/bioconda/gtfparse) packages:

 ```
 conda create --name ornaments